 Facebook had been around for nearly a decade when Mark Zuckerberg finally took it public.
 It raked in $3.7 billion in sales and $1 billion in net income the year before its market debut.
 Facebook was a mature social media company, and even it struggled mightily after its IPO.

 Twitter, a far less mature (though universally recognized) company, got an early hype-fueled surge in its first couple months of trading, but has been spiraling downward in the three years since.

 Snapchat is even less mature; it’s been around for five years, it only started to monetize by selling ads last year, even its founder (Evan Spiegel) is just 26 years old!
 But it’s a big name that most people know, with plenty of growth potential, and that makes it intoxicating for early backers and investors.

 SNAP Looks Like the Next TWTR

 Don’t be fooled by that same allure.
-Avoid the Snapchat IPO at all costs, no matter how many great things you hear about the company in the coming weeks.
+Avoid the Snapchat IPO at all costs, even if it goes on a nice early run after its debut much like Twitter.
 If SNAP shows some encouraging technical signs after a few months of trading, and the company reports more strong sales growth and smaller losses in the next quarter or two, then Snapchat might be worth the investment.
 But give the stock some time to breathe before you go diving into the pool with a blindfold.